HOW DO I ACCESS THE PODCASTS?

 The file should now be your downloads folder (or wherever your downloaded files appear).
 You can then listen to the downloaded .mp3 in the audioplayer of your choice (iTunes, Windows Media Player, VLC, etc.).

 With LibsynPRO, you access the podcast files through the RSS feed.
-If the RSS link does not work correctly (Chrome seems to have problems since it does not have a built-in RSS reader), we recommend trying a different browser (FireFox, Safari, Opera, Internet Explorer, etc).
+If the RSS link does not work correctly (Chrome seems to have problems since it does not have a built-in RSS reader), we recommend trying a different browser (FireFox or Internet Explorer seem to work best).

 Click "Subscribe to RSS."
 From within the RSS feed, right-click an .mp3 file, and from the dropdown menu that appears, select "Download" or "Save Link As."